Skip to main content

 Peter writes the goal of faith is salvation of the soul, 1 Peter 1:9.
 We might confuse salvation of the soul with our eternal inheritance.
 But if we look at The Tripartite Nature of Humanity we are spirit, soul, and body.
 In Ephesians 2, spiritually we are made alive and raised and seated in the heavenlies in Christ Jesus.
 We are born into a living hope, but we still exist in this body of death.
 We are sealed with the promised Holy Spirit (Ephesians 1:13-14) and await our salvation and the redemption of our body (Romans 8:21-23).
 So what is being conformed to Christ is our soul, transformation, the renewing of our minds to be like Christ's mind.

-1 Peter 1 is an amazing chapter, in it we also see obedience in the light of the eternal covenant, "... according to the foreknowledge of God the Father, set a part spiritually to the extent of obedience and sprinkling of the blood of Jesus..."
+1 Peter 1 is an amazing chapter, in it we also see obedience in the light of the eternal covenant, "...according to the foreknowledge of God the Father, set a part spiritually to the extent of obedience and sprinkling of the blood of Jesus..."
 (1 Peter 1:2).
 This aligns with Ephesians 2:1-8, which states at one time we were dead, we were disobedient, children of wrath, under the influence of evil spirits, living to the passions of the flesh doing its will and impulses (does this align with Romans 1 and an unapproved mind given over to fleshly passions and desires?).

-“For once we also existed foolish, disobedient, astray, enslaved to desires and various pleasures, living in evil and envy, detestable hating one another.
-But when the goodness and that we did, but according to his mercy he saved us according to washing and regeneration and renewal of the Spirit, whom he richly poured out to us through Jesus Christ our saviour, so that having been justified by grace we might become heirs according to the hope of eternal life” (Titus 3:3-8)
+For once we also existed foolish, disobedient, astray, enslaved to desires and various pleasures, living in evil and envy, detestable hating one another.
+But when the goodness and lovingkindness of God our savior appeared, not from works of righteousness that we did, but according to his mercy he saved us, through the washing and regeneration and renewal of the Spirit, whom he richly poured out to us through Jesus Christ our savior, so that having been justified by grace we might become heirs according to the hope of eternal life” (Titus 3:3-8)

 Beautiful scripture with much to meditate on and discuss.
-This scripture reinforces Peter when he states we were “set apart spiritually to the extent of obedience and sprinkling of the blood of Jesus.”
+This scripture reinforces Peter when he writes we were “set apart spiritually to the extent of obedience and sprinkling of the blood of Jesus.”
 And Paul in Ephesians 2 who stated we were dead… but God was rich in mercy through his great love and made us alive… to demonstrate to us his lovingkindness.

 We will not master sin under the Law but under grace.
 And if led by the Spirit we are not under Law.
-Grace is dangerous teaching, it will actually change people when they rely on God’s power and not their own living to written code and elemental principles.
+Grace actually changes people when they rely on God’s power and not their own.
+Grace teaches us to not live to written code and elemental principles, but according to the new life of the Spirit.
+We can stand in grace through faith because of the regenerative power of the Spirit and the sprinkling of the blood of Jesus.
 We will go into this more on a future topic of how Grace Reigns through Righteousness.

 Consecrated Spiritually